nanvel/blog/2015/10/principles-software.md

 A system design approach recommending that errors should be reported as early as possible.

-## Functional programming

-It is a declarative programming paradigm, which means programming is done with expressions.

 ## Imperative vs Declarative style of programming

 Declarative style of programming tells a computer what to do without specifying how, while an imperative style style of programming describes how to do it.